Comparing Great Panther Mining (GPL) & Its Peers

-Great Panther Mining (NYSE: GPL) is one of 79 publicly-traded companies in the “Metal mining” industry, but how does it weigh in compared to its competitors?
-We will compare Great Panther Mining to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, valuation, profitability and institutional ownership.
+Great Panther Mining (NYSE: GPL) is one of 93 public companies in the “Metal mining” industry, but how does it compare to its rivals?
+We will compare Great Panther Mining to similar companies based on the strength of its valuation, dividends, earnings, analyst recommendations, institutional ownership, profitability and risk.

-This is a breakdown of recent ratings and recommmendations for Great Panther Mining and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for Great Panther Mining and its rivals, as provided by MarketBeat.com.

 |Sell Ratings